 Preparation of the works of art

-Entrants will ensure that the artworks are ready for exhibiting and all artworks to be hanged must be properly framed, with hooks and hanging wire already attached.
+Entrants will ensure that the artworks are ready for exhibiting.
 To avoid damage to the artworks, it is advisable that the entrants use perspex covering instead of glass.
 The artist is responsible for supplying hanging clips and protective tabs for artworks that are not framed, but needs to be hung.
-Artworks that are not hang-ready or do not have hanging clips supplied, could result in disqualification of the entry.

 Artworks that are selected must be available for nine months from the closing date of entries.
 The competition organisers will not be under any obligation to return the artwork within this nine-month period.
 All efforts will be made to have the artworks returned as soon as possible after the final exhibition closes.